 - Leaves distance gaps in your long game

-As an intermediate golfer, it is likely that you already have a golf bag.
+As an intermediate golfer, you likely already have a golf bag.
 If it is in good condition, you don’t need another one.
 Instead, you can look at golf sets without a bag.
-The winner of this category in 2022 is the Callaway Edge set.
+The winner of this category in 2023 is the Callaway Edge set.

 The star of this set is the White Hot Pro blade putter, which boosts your consistency on the green.
 Callaway kitted out your short game equipment for improved results around the green.
 A pitching and sand wedge is included along with the quality putter.